FelixOnline/v2/content/articles/2017-2-6-kiss-and-cry--an-exploration-of-stage-craft-and-isolation.md

 subtitle: >
   Jaco Van Dormael and Michéle Anne De Mey's short piece shows off choreography, cinematography, and lighting to dazzling effect
 date: "2017-02-06 16:15:17 +0000"

 # Attributes from Felix Online V1
 id: "6740"
 old_path: /arts/6740/kiss-and-cry--an-exploration-of-stage-craft-and-isolation
 aliases:
  - /arts/6740/kiss-and-cry--an-exploration-of-stage-craft-and-isolation
+imported: true
+comments:
+ - What Snowboard To BuyWhat snowboard would you recommend me to buyI have been snoiwoardbng for 4 years and Im pretty good not amazing but goodI dont go on any high jumps or do any tricks I only go on little jumps once in a while I usually just go downhill snowboarding in ski resortsWhat size also Im 57 130ish lbs size 8 feet

 # Article Taxonomies
 categories:
  - arts
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true